 For sports retailers, spring is a great time to be in business.
 Many high school and outside organizations are gearing up for baseball season.
 Also, as the weather improves in colder regions of the country, many parents are buying new bicycles, helmets and pads for kids learning to ride bikes.
 Even golfers are coming out from their winter hiatus; which means that new gear and clubs will likely be purchased.

-Music festivals are generally good money making opportunities for promoters and producers.
+Music festivals are a generally good money making opportunities for promoters and producers.
 This is ostensibly why a number of festivals continue to grow in popularity.
 When you think of South by Southwest in Austin, Texas, Electric Zoo in New York City and Mysteryland, the music and hype that bring people to these venues suggests that they will continue to be profitable for years to come.

 In a prior post, we highlighted how retailers were less likely to emerge from Chapter 11 bankruptcy compared to the past because of changing market forces and the proliferation of companies that are willing to facilitate "going out of business" sales to protect unsold assets.